International Relations Institute of Cameroon: Director

-The current Director of the IRIC is Mr Daniel Urbain Ndongo, appointed on the 16th of July 2020 by His Excellency President Paul Biya in replacement of Dr Salomon Eheth appointed Cameroon's ambassador to the United Nations in Geneva.
+Daniel Urbain Ndongo was appointed Director of the IRIC on 16 July 2020 by President Paul Biya, replacing Salomon Eheth, who became Cameroon's ambassador to the United Nations in Geneva.

 Curriculum

 The IRIC provides among other things training and research in the area of international studies.
 Training is carried out at IRIC through three autonomous cycles of study:

 The Diplomatic Refresher Course

 The Diplomatic Refresher courses for senior staff and agents of Ministries of External Relations, based on a combination of theoretical lectures and practical professional tutorials, enables students to be fully abreast with realities of their futures careers.

 The Professional Post-Graduate Cycle

 IRIC trains senior staff of International professions in the following majors: Diplomacy, International Disputes, International Marketing, and International Finance, Money and Banking.

 The Doctorate Cycle

-This cycle of study, which is highly selective, begins with the preparation of an Advanced Specialized Studies Diploma, (Diplome D'Etudes Supérieurs Spécialisées, DESS) or M. Phil. and may end with the defense of a Doctorate for those who have chosen the diplomacy option.
+This cycle of study, which is highly selective, begins with the preparation of an Advanced Specialized Studies Diploma, (Diplome D'Etudes Supérieurs Spécialisées, DESS) or M.Phil. and may end with the defense of a Doctorate for those who have chosen the diplomacy option.